why we’re here

 what we’ll do

 The festival will take place over Friday 5th and Saturday 6th of July in the Northern Quarter, Manchester.
-There will be a centrepiece event taking place at The Band on the Wall on the Friday evening.
-Chris and Cosey are the sole performers at this event.
+There will be a centrepiece event with CARTER TUTTI playing live at The Band on the Wall on the Friday evening.
+Support will be a DJ set from Maxine Peake.
 Chris and Cosey are two founder members of the band Throbbing Gristle.

 On Saturday night Wrangler will be playing the Soup Kitchen.
+Support will be a DJ set from LoneLady.
 Both of these events will be ticketed.

 Around these two days there will be a whole host of satellite events taking place in small cafes and bars around the area.
 These will be rooms of between 20-50 capacity, so quite intimate.
 These satellite events will take place over the Friday and Saturday afternoon’s.
 All satellite events will be free of charge.